HakaiInstitute/erddap-basic/README.md

-# ERDDAP test setup
+# ERDDAP basics

 This repo will help you get started getting a dataset into ERDDAP.
+It includes a demonstration dataset.

 ## Setup